Ivan Over Time

 For tracking other people

-You can create a link and sent it.
-Works as long as it is clicked.
+You can create a link and send it; the tracker logs activity as soon as someone clicks.

 For tracking peers

-If you have the .torrent file you can extract the peers and seeds from your torrent client (e.g., qBitTorrent).
+If you have the .torrent file you can extract peers and seeds from your torrent client (e.g., qBittorrent).

-1. Copy selected peer or host (or all if you have time).
+1. Copy the selected peer or host (or everything if you have time).

 2. Convert the host address using an IP lookup tool like ip-tracker.org or whois.domaintools.com if it’s not listed.

-3. Use iphub.info to determine whether the IP is a proxy or a residential one.
+3. Use iphub.info to determine whether the IP is a proxy or a residential address.

 References